 Some alcoholics fear that any alcohol in foods will trigger a loss of control over alcohol.

 In reality, evidence doesn’t support the loss of control theory.
-It was proposed by AA in the 1930s
+It was proposed by Alcoholics Anonymous (AA) back in the 1930.

 For example, alcoholic priests don’t lose control after drinking wine in performing religious services.
 They believe that they are drinking Christ’s blood rather than wine.
-So they don’t lose control.
+Therefore they don’t lose control.